roland3564/cinnamon-lucky/README.md

 # cinnamon-lucky
-Displays the Jewish/Islam lucky days in the name of universal Peace.
+Displays the Jewish/Islam lucky days on cinnamon's panel in the name of universal Peace.